Unboxed-Software/solana-course/content/close-mint.md

 }
 ```
 Run `npm start` once more, and we will see a link for the close mint transaction on Solana Explorer.

+That's it!
+We have successfully created a mint with close authority.
+If you get stuck at any point, you can find working code in the `solution` branch of [this repository](https://github.com/Unboxed-Software/close-mint-account/).